 There are many growing drivers for an organisation and its supply chain to take the subject of information security and privacy seriously.
 These include major threats from cyber-crime that can kill companies with one simple data breach.
 Despite that threat, not all organisations invest or perhaps care about information as an asset to nurture and protect.

-So, it’s no surprise that regulation like the General Data Protection Regulation (GDPR) has come about for the protection of personal data and improved privacy for individuals.
+So, it’s no surprise that regulation like the GDPR has come about for the protection of personal data and improved privacy for individuals.
 The GDPR is a powerful external driver forcing organisations to improve data protection and privacy activity.

 Levels of Intent for GDPR and beyond

 GDPR is a compelling event for change yet despite it going live on 25th May 2018 not all organisations have made the same progress.
 We are currently seeing 4 levels of intent around that new regulation.
 So where do you see your organisation and what else can you do about it?

 Level 4 – Forward thinkers on all valuable information: